mehedibjitacademy/mehedibjitacademy/README.md

 <h3 align="left">Projects</h3>
 This section contains information about three of my projects that I have worked on:

-- Augmented Reality Based Learning System for Children’s with special Needs This is a system that can augment Bengali Alphabets with different interactive 3D scenes to assist children with special needs in learning.
+- <strong>Augmented Reality Based Learning System for Children’s with special Needs</strong>
+  This is a system that can augment Bengali Alphabets with different interactive 3D scenes to assist children with special needs in learning.
 The system was developed using VuforiaAREngine, C#, and Unity.

 - Hello Researcher